lmartanovic/PGP-RayTracer/README.txt

  version).
 It's development is a part of a course project for PGP course at BUT Brno.

+ Vector and Ray classes implemented.
+ Basic Color and Material representation implemented.
+ Basic primitive abstraction and Sphere primitive implemented.
- Vector and Ray classes implemented so far (see TODO for rough prject roadmap).
+ Basic renderable object class (Geometry(Shape) + Material) implemented (See TODO for rough prject roadmap).

 -------------------------------------------------------------------------------
  This software is not copyrighted.